dnslink-std/dnslink-website/docs/README.md

 We wanted a simple protocol that allowed us to link to any other system or service, in perpetuity.
 This can only be achieved with systems designed to allow structure within the input.
 The `TXT` record is a good example of this -- it imposes a string value, but it allows the user to make sense out of anything within that string.
-Sets of users can imposese different rules for resolution.
+Sets of users can impose different rules for resolution.

 In our case, this is handled through [Multiaddr][].